 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 All organisations, private and public sector use information technology and networks to communicate and exchange information, but what happens when these systems go down?
 Every day organisations face global Cyber threats which can cause considerable disruption.
-When a Cyber-attack occurs, an organisation can be vulnerable to data breaches and loss of profits both which could impact on their reputation.
-In the public sector, health service downtime can result in cancelled operations or medical appointments due to equipment not working correctly, which can directly impact on a patient’s health.
+When a Cyber-attack occurs, an organisation can be vulnerable to data breaches and loss of profits both of which could impact their reputation.
+In the public sector, health service downtime can result in cancelled operations or medical appointments due to equipment not working correctly, which can directly impact a patient’s health.
 Working in Cyber security can be both exciting and rewarding learning the latest techniques to stay one step ahead of the hackers.
 This course will give you the skills needed to identify and prevent Cyber threats – you will have the opportunity to attempt ethical hacking in our off-grid sandbox lab and complete vulnerability testing.
 You will also be monitoring threats in real time and finding innovative ways to intercept them before they cause significant problems.
 You will be investigating DDOS and ransomware attacks and how to mitigate these.
 This is an exciting time to join the Cyber and IT security industry and this course will prepare you to enter the industry.

 What will I study in Digital Support Services (Cyber Security) T-level?